 For undergraduate applications, you should aim to apply via UCAS between 8 September 2020 and 29 January 2021 for admission in September 2021.
 (The UCAS equal consideration deadline was originally 15 January but was extended to 29 January in light of the national lockdown).
 We can still accept applications after this date but please be aware that some of our courses may be closed.

 You will only be eligible to apply for accommodation after you receive an offer to study with us.

-It is our intention for halls of residence to open in September, subject to any government restrictions, and we look forward to welcoming halls residents as planned at the start date of their contracts in September.
-We are working closely with our halls providers, UPP and Unite Students, to put the necessary social distancing and cleaning arrangements in place.
+It is our intention for halls of residence to remain open for students starting with us in September 2021, subject to any government restrictions.
+We continue to work closely with our halls provider, UPP, to put the necessary social distancing and cleaning arrangements in place for our students.
 We will monitor the government's developing advice and will be prepared to make additional arrangements as required, including facilitating quarantine if needed.

 We've also created a Virtual Experience Hub which allows you to explore our campus and facilities, chat to our students, and get a sense of what it might be like to study here with us.
-We understand that one of the most important things is to get a feel for campus and to interact with us as much possible, so we're making sure we have lots of information for you to virtually experience campus and meet our staff and student support staff.
+We understand that one of the most important things is to get a feel for campus and to interact with us as much as possible, so we're making sure we have lots of information for you to virtually experience campus and meet our staff and student support staff.